 But why does this boy babble with booze on a very typical wine in which most of us have consumed by the pint and given no toss to the cheap cost of hoofing down the plonk of a questionably respectable six quid bottle… or maybe that’s just me.
 Was me.
 Very rarely me it seems, these days.
 Old student habits Diehard.
 Great film!
 Love da Bruce.
 Although he is a whiner instead of a wino when it comes to interviews, and seems a bit of an arse if you listen to Kevin Smiths You tube speeches.
 Sorry I digress.
 Back, to the babble.

 Why do I babble?
-Well, there’s a new boy or girl or transgender or whatever we want on the block - Milu Bicicleta Voladora.
-It’s from the same makers as one of our best selling reds, you may have heard or drank called Milu.
+Well, there was a new boy or girl or transgender or whatever we want on the block - Milu Bicicleta Voladora.
+It’s from the same makers as one of our previously best-selling reds, you may have heard of or drank called Milu.

 Now over to our legendary contender… a Rioja that has been here longer that the time I’ve committed to this dear bespoke wine and craft beer shop.
 Though I have only just reached the celebratory two month mark!
 I am as napoleon said.
 A shopkeeper… for this is a nation of such.